EB-WildEye/EB-303/README.md

 Remember, every pull request is a doorway to collaboration and every fork in the code is a path to new adventures.
-So don't hesitate to reach out; my inbox is always open for a friendly 🤘🏽
+So don't hesitate to reach out; 🤘🏽